vuejs/v2.vuejs.org/src/v2/guide/state-management.md

 ### Information for React Developers

 If you're coming from React, you may be wondering how vuex compares to [redux](https://github.com/reactjs/redux), the most popular Flux implementation in that ecosystem.
-Redux is actually view-layer agnostic, so it can easily be used with Vue via some [simple bindings](https://github.com/egoist/revue).
+Redux is actually view-layer agnostic, so it can easily be used with Vue via [simple bindings](https://github.com/egoist/revue).
 Vuex is different in that it _knows_ it's in a Vue app.
 This allows it to better integrate with Vue, offering a more intuitive API and improved development experience.

 ## Simple State Management from Scratch

-It is often overlooked that the source of truth in Vue applications is the raw `data` object - a Vue instance simply proxies access to it.
-Therefore, if you have a piece of state that should be shared by multiple instances, you can simply share it by identity:
+It is often overlooked that the source of truth in Vue applications is the raw `data` object - a Vue instance only proxies access to it.
+Therefore, if you have a piece of state that should be shared by multiple instances, you can share it by identity:

 ``` js
 const sourceOfTruth = {}